 - have sensorineural hearing loss in one or both ears.
-Typical preoperative threshold levels in the impaired ears demonstrate a pure-tone average loss of moderately-severe to profound degree. - receive or would receive little or no benefit with hearing aids[‡] - have families or carers who support and are committed to the child's ongoing participation in hearing rehabilitation - weigh 7 kg or more, due to the potential presence of residual ethylene oxide after sterilisation of the device.
+Typical preoperative threshold levels in the impaired ears demonstrate a pure-tone average loss of moderately-severe to profound degree. - receive or would receive little or no benefit with hearing aids[‡] - have families or carers who support and are committed to the child's ongoing participation in hearing rehabilitation - weigh 7 kg or more, due to the potential presence of residual ethylene oxide after sterilisation of the device (refer to Warnings and Cautions for device use on page 6).